Online Platforms and the Fair Exposure Problem Under Homophily: Simulations

-Perhaps unsurprisingly, we can see in Figure~\ref{fig:boxplot_facebook_likes} (left) that inter-group exposure is significantly higher when randomizing exposure than when optimizing exposure as in the fairness-agnostic (\textit{opt}) and fairness-aware (\textit{ratio}) settings.
-When evaluating the number of \emph{likes} across groups in Figure~\ref{fig:boxplot_facebook_likes} (right), this arises as an artifact of the model more generally, though the gap significantly decreases.
-Moreover, we can see here optimizing in fairness-aware and -agnostic settings yield similar distributions of inter-group likes on articles.
+\paragraph{Engagement Disparity} Perhaps unsurprisingly, we can see in Figure~\ref{fig:boxplot_facebook_exposure} that intergroup exposure is significantly higher when randomizing exposure than when optimizing exposure as in the fairness-agnostic (\textit{unconstrained}) and fairness-aware (\textit{fair}) settings.
+When evaluating the number of \emph{likes} across groups in Figure~\ref{fig:boxplot_facebook_likes}, this arises as an artifact of the model more generally, though the gap significantly decreases.
+Optimizing in fairness-aware and -agnostic settings yield relatively similar distributions of intergroup likes on articles.

-\paragraph{Price of fairness} We consider the price of fairness similar to that of~\citet{bertsimas2011price}, given in~\eqref{eq:price-of-fairness}.
+\paragraph{Price of Fairness} We consider the price of fairness similar to that of~\citet{bertsimas2011price}, given in~\eqref{eq:price-of-fairness}.
 Here, a lower price of fairness for a given policy is better, as it indicates being closer to the fairness-agnostic optimization problem.

-We can see that the price of fairness for the fairness-aware optimization problem is close to $1$ in most trials, which is observationally lower than the price of fairness for a uniformly randomized policy.
-Figures~\ref{fig:twitter_uselections_pof_boxplot}, \ref{fig:twitter_brexit_pof_boxplot}, and~\ref{fig:twitter_abortion_pof_boxplot} in \S~\ref{app:experimental} show the price of fairness for adding constraints compared to a uniformly random policy using the parameters estimated from~\citet{ReplicationExposure}.
-Figure~\ref{fig:facebook_pof_boxplot} suggests that our fairness-aware optimization problem yields approximately the same number of clicks as the fairness-agnostic solution.
+We can see in Figure~\ref{fig:facebook_pof_boxplot} that the price of fairness for the fairness-aware optimization problem is close to $1$ in most trials, which is observationally lower than the price of fairness for a uniformly randomized or proportional policy.
+This suggests that our fairness-aware optimization problem yields approximately the same number of clicks as the fairness-agnostic solution.
+Figures~\ref{fig:twitter_uselections_pof_boxplot}, \ref{fig:twitter_brexit_pof_boxplot}, and~\ref{fig:twitter_abortion_pof_boxplot} in \S~\ref{subapp:additional-experiments} show the price of fairness for adding constraints compared to a uniformly random policy using the parameters estimated from~\citet{balancedExposure}.

-\section{Discussion and conclusion}
+\section{Discussion and Conclusion}

 Motivated by the concerning increase in polarization in social media platforms, this paper introduces the fair exposure problem and develops a theoretical dynamic model to study its implications.
 Albeit simple and intuitive, our model is highly stylized (as other models in the literature \citep{papanastasiou2020fake, allon2019information}).
 One simplification is the propagation scheme which aims at approximating article sharing and user exposure in a computationally tractable way.
 Thus, our framework offers novel insights about the propagation in expectation across groups (instead of propagation from individual to individual).
 Nevertheless, a theoretical analysis using an underlying graph structure would be a natural extension; we study this more realistic scenario through simulations in \S~\ref{sec:one-to-one}.
 Another assumption of our model is that each user can see only one article.
 We make this modeling choice merely for technical simplicity that offers tractability and clearer insights.
 However, a partial interpretation of this assumption would be that the platform has limited slots for promoted content or that users most likely click on the first article they see~\citep{robertson1978ranking,wang2013incorporating,craswell2008experimental}.